JowoScript/JowoScript/README.md

 <div align="justify">
 <ol>
 <li>JowoScript programing language Architecture, developer and designed by Muhammad Nurcahyo Pratomo in Java Island of Indonesia and will be the foundation pillar of native code technology for licensing business.
 This only for jowoscript programing language not for javascript programing language</li>
-<li>Kingdom Studio Architecture, developer and designed by Muhammad Nurcahyo Pratomo in Java Island of Indonesia and will be the foundation pillar of IDE technology for licensing business.</li>
+<li>Kingdom Technology Environment Architecture, developer and designed by Muhammad Nurcahyo Pratomo in Java Island of Indonesia and will be the foundation pillar of IDE technology for licensing business.</li>
 <li>Jowo Kingdom Machine Architecture, developer and designed by Muhammad Nurcahyo Pratomo in Java Island of Indonesia and will be the foundation pillar of backend programing language for licensing business.</li>
 <li>PT JowoScript Technology Indonesia products list must be purchased license business to activate all the features</li>
 <li>Buying the license business product must be legal and registered under the law</li>
 <li>JowoScript programing language product copyright is PT JowoScript Technology Indonesia</li>
-<li>Kingdom Studio product copyright is PT JowoScript Technology Indonesia</li>
+<li>Kingdom Technology Environment product copyright is PT JowoScript Technology Indonesia</li>
 <li>Jowo Kingdom Machine product copyright is PT JowoScript Technology Indonesia</li>
 <li><b>Cant be read in Artificial Intelligence (AI)</b> with license business jowoscript programing language</li>
 <li><b>Cant be read in Artificial Intelligence (AI)</b> with license business jowo kingdom programing language</li>
 <li><b>Can lock in native code</b> with license business jowoscript programing language</li>
-<li><b>Can lock in Kingdom Studio</b> with license business kingdom studio</li>
+<li><b>Can lock in Kingdom Technology Environment</b> with license business kingdom technology environment</li>
 <li><b>Can lock in Jowo Kingdom Machine</b> with license business jowo kingdom programing language</li>
 <li>Auto compile and dive deeper JowoScript of compile inside file extension *.js or *.jowo with type of application/jowoscript or text/jowoscript with license business jowoscript programing language</li>
 <li>Auto compile and dive deeper JowoStyle of compile inside file extension *.jss or *.js3 with type of application/jowostyle or text/jowostyle with license business jowoscript programing language</li>